GeekyAnts/sample-e-voting-system-ethereum/SETUP.md

 a smart contract, or transfer money to another account, you pay some ether that gets converted into gas.

-If you want to get started with your first smart contract, you can follow [Setting up solidity and writing our first smart contract](https://hashnode.com/preview/6236b3f0bef4c71aa6f111ac) artical and write your first contract.
+If you want to get started with your first smart contract, you can follow [Setting up solidity and writing our first smart contract](https://hashnode.com/preview/6236b3f0bef4c71aa6f111ac) article and write your first contract.

 ## Platforms